collective/volto-form-block/README.md

 ## Captcha verification

-This form addon is configured to work with [HCaptcha](https://www.hcaptcha.com) and [ReCaptch](https://www.google.com/recaptcha/) to prevent spam.
+This form addon is configured to work with [HCaptcha](https://www.hcaptcha.com) and [ReCaptcha](https://www.google.com/recaptcha/) to prevent spam.
-In order to make one of these integrations work, you need to add an enviroment variable with the key `RAZZLE_RECAPTCHA_KEY` or `RAZZLE_HCAPTCHA_KEY` and the value of the key in your `.env` file.
+In order to make one of these integrations work, you need to add an enviroment variable with the key `RAZZLE_HCAPTCHA_KEY` or `RAZZLE_RECAPTCHA_KEY` and the value of the key in your `.env` file.

 ## Export